khrissianjoi/CA208/SystemAnalysisNotes.md

 ## Data Flow
 ### Data Flow Diagrams
 **Validating Data Flow Diagrams:**
-- Has each process a strong imperative verb and object?
+- Has each process (middle) a strong imperative verb and object?
-- Are the input data flows related to the output data flows?
+- Have all data stores flows in and out?
 - Can the flows be reduced?
-- Have all data stores flows in and out?
-- Are symbols correctly labelled and uniquely referenced?
 - Do external entities communicate with at least one process?
 - Does the user think that it is an accurate portrayal of the business area?
+- Are the input data flows related to the output data flows?
+- Are symbols correctly labelled and uniquely referenced?

 ## Document Flow Diagram
 **Purpose:**
-- Illustrates the flow of physical documents associated with the area being investigated.
+Illustrates the flow of physical documents associated with the area being investigated.

 **Process (5 steps):**
 - Identify recipients and sources of documents (inside or outside boundry).